The Human Leukocyte Antigen System (Online CE Course)

 Additional Information

-Level of Instruction: Beginner to Intermediate
+Level of Instruction: Advanced

-Intended Audience: Medical laboratory scientists and technicians and other health care personnel who have an interest in this subject matter.
-This course is also appropriate for medical laboratory science students and pathology residents.
+Intended Audience: Medical laboratory scientists, medical laboratory technicians, laboratory supervisors, and laboratory managers.
+This course is also appropriate for MLS and MLT students and pathology residents.

 Author Information: Ethan Kentzel has earned a Master of Science in Biomedicine and Business at Drexel University.
 He holds a BS degree in Medical Technology from Slippery Rock University and an ASCP MLS certification.
 Ethan has experience as a medical laboratory scientist working in various labs, including Blood Bank, Immunogenetics/HLA, Microbiology, and briefly as a generalist.
 While working as a laboratory scientist, he was also an adjunct professor for the Medical Laboratory Science program at St. Christopher's Hospital for Children.
 He works as a Program Director for the Medical Laboratory Science and Phlebotomy programs at Reading Hospital School of Health Science.
 He continues to teach at St. Christopher's Hospital for Children and Reading Area Community College.